 But it is still arcane – do you know the difference between ad damnum, ad finem, and ad idem? – which is why Bryan A Garner’s Dictionary of Legal Usage has been an essential reference to legal English for over 20 years.
-First published by Oxford University Press in 1987, the updated third print edition was published only last June, and is now available online for the first time as part of Oxford Dictionaries Pro, our premium subscription site.
+First published by Oxford University Press in 1987, the updated third print edition was published last June.

 Here are some of the new and perhaps unexpected entries that can be found in Garner’s Dictionary of Legal Usage.

-- Lawyers, Derogatory Names for.
-Garner lists such names as ambidexter, a lawyer who takes money from “both hands” of an argument, “that is, from both sides of a controversy”; ambulance chaser, “a lawyer who solicits business from accident victims at the scene of an accident or shortly thereafter”; hired gun, a “a lawyer who acts like an aggressive gunfighter in the Old West, and who will do anything for a fee”; and white-powder lawyer, “a lawyer who represents cocaine dealers”.
+Garner lists such names as ambidexter, a lawyer who takes money from ‘both hands’ of an argument, ‘that is, from both sides of a controversy’; ambulance chaser, ‘a lawyer who solicits business from accident victims at the scene of an accident or shortly thereafter’; hired gun, ‘a lawyer who acts like an aggressive gunfighter in the Old West, and who will do anything for a fee’; and white-powder lawyer, ‘a lawyer who represents cocaine dealers’.

-- Blawg.
-A blog “devoted to commenting on or discussing the law and legal issues”.
+A blog ‘devoted to commenting on or discussing the law and legal issues’.

-- Troll.
-A person who “who acquires intellectual-property rights solely to collect royalties or infringement damages”.
+A person who ‘who acquires intellectual-property rights solely to collect royalties or infringement damages’.
 Patent trolls and copyright trolls represent specific types of such creatures.

-- Oyez, oyez, oyez.
-This “is the cry heard in court to call the courtroom to order when a session begins.”
+This ‘is the cry heard in court to call the courtroom to order when a session begins’.

-- A relic is a “surviving trace or memorial”; a relict a widow or survivor.
-Garner notes: “widows and widowers unfamiliar with the term will not take kindly to being called relicts”.
+A relic is a ‘surviving trace or memorial’; a relict a widow or survivor.
+Garner’s Dictionary of Legal Usage notes: ‘widows and widowers unfamiliar with the term will not take kindly to being called relicts’.